Visma Connect

 Creating our Application

-First of, and this is also very important, and another reason to read through this tutorial, you must choose web application, as it is currently our only supported type.
+First of, and this very important, you must choose web application, as it is currently our only supported type.

 Setting up our Application